chpmnrssll/vuepress/pages/about/russell/index.md

 title: About
 tagline: Russell Chapman
 lastUpdated: 2018-3-28T00:00:00.000Z
-tags: [ Featured Programming ]
+tags: [ Featured, Programming ]
-category: [ About ]
+category: About
 ---

 [[toc]]

 ### About

 Russell has been involved with the internet and programming since the mid 90's.
-He has studied a wide variety of programming languages and built everything from REST APIs, content management systems, single page apps, and more.

 When not writing code you'll often find Russell working on a truck, taking apart an engine, or playing guitar.

 ### Skills